 This post may include affiliate links.
 Please read my disclosure policy.

 My readers have been asking for more cozy winter recipes.
-We have recently added a brand new gluten-free sausage gravy recipe and cozy GF-loaded potato soup.
+I added a brand new gluten-free sausage gravy recipe and cozy GF-loaded potato soup.

 Naturally, shepherd's pie was up next on the classic comfort food list.
 While great for a cozy dinner at home, it is also a great alternative to homemade corned beef on St. Patrick's Day!